 Nature Nurture CIC has joined forces with local actor and theatre Director Benedict Sandiford to bring you this magical little family-friendly evening show.
 The puppets are inspired by artwork created by local children.

 For more information on nature nurture and their wild projects, please visit www.nature-nurture.co.uk

 Wednesday 27 January Chestnut Walk 7pm FULLY BOOKED

 Reading Scottish Pipe Band’s roots stretch from Stranraer and involve performances across Europe, including Nice – the two ends of the E2 long-distance footpath which passes through Reading over the Horseshoe Bridge.
 They will be performing various Scottish, English and French pieces reflecting the length of the path.
-There will be an opportunity to ‘have a go’ and and out more about joining a new youth band.
+There will be an opportunity to ‘have a go’ and find out more about joining a new youth band.